 - Date published: 13 Feb 2019

-The mother of nine-year-old Sophie Laidler from Durham who celebrated the end of two years of gruelling chemotherapy last Thursday (31 January) has spoken of her relief that Sophie was able to ring the ‘end of treatment bell’ after she experienced last-minute medical complications.
+The mother of nine-year-old Sophie Laidler from Durham who celebrated the end of two years of gruelling chemotherapy at the end of January has spoken of her relief that Sophie was able to ring the ‘end of treatment bell’ after she experienced last-minute medical complications.

 Sophie and her family have been supported by Rainbow Trust Children’s Charity since her diagnosis with leukaemia in October 2016.